chloee-mclaughlin/chloee-mclaughlin.github.io/research.md

 Extreme and sudden changes to climate threaten traditional local crop populations adapted to historic climates.
 However, the diversity present in crops may enhance agricultural resilience under changing conditions.

-Here, we develop a framework to:
+Here, we develop a framework to:</div>
-- Characterize current crop genotype-environment relationships,
+- Characterize current crop genotype-environment relationships,</div>
-- Quantify maladaptation across space and time, and
+- Quantify maladaptation across space and time, and</div>
 - Search for suitable varietal substitutions in the case of soot-induced climate change (e.g., nuclear winter).

 We find that such catastrophic events would result in the global maladaptation of crop landraces, and a suitable varietal substitution may not exist for many locations.